aitrailblazer/ASAPKnowledgeNavigator/README.md

 - Uses ONNX-based generative AI models and embedding models for chat completion and semantic search.
 - Retrieves context from a local vector store of facts before generating answers.
 - Stores embeddings of factual documents locally for quick lookups.

+### SEC EDGAR Data Project

+The SEC EDGAR Data Project retrieves and processes financial data from the SEC EDGAR RESTful APIs.
+It includes functionality for:
+- Retrieving company CIKs by ticker.
+- Fetching filing histories.
+- Downloading specific filings.

+### ASAP SEC-RAG-Navigator

+ASAP SEC-RAG-Navigator is a cutting-edge SaaS platform that leverages Retrieval-Augmented Generation (RAG) to revolutionize how professionals interact with SEC EDGAR filings.
+This tool combines AI to provide deep, actionable insights from complex financial data.
+It offers:
+- Instant SEC Data Access
+- RAG-Powered Insights
+- Natural Language Processing
+- Secure and Compliant
+- Scalable Architecture

 ## Prerequisites